loyola-chicago-english/graduate-handbook/handbook.md

 The exam will be graded as High Pass, Pass, Low Pass or Fail.
 The minimum requirements for the M.A. degree will be a Low Pass on the exam and a B average in all course work.
-M.A. students who fail the exam may retake it once, at the conclusion of the Fall semester in the same year.
+M.A. students who fail the exam may retake it once.

 Ph.D. students who fail the exam may also retake it once, but only to complete the M.A. degree: they will not be allowed to continue in the program.
 Ph.D. students who receive a Low Pass will have their exams forwarded to the Committee on Graduate Programs, which will review their exams and their performance in course work in order to determine whether or not they should be permitted to continue, and if so under what probationary conditions.